cropsinsilico/yggdrasil/docs/source/getting_started.rst

 The ``input_file`` and ``output_file`` connection fields can either be the path to the file (either absolute or relative to the directory containing the YAML file) or a mapping with fields descripting the file.
-In particular, the 'filetype' keyword specifies the format of the file being read/written.
+In particular, the ``filetype`` keyword specifies the format of the file being read/written.
 Supported values include:

 ===========    =================================================================